danielmkarlsson/SuperClean/README.md

 };

-// A simple triangle wave synth in stereo with panning and a simple low pass filter s.doWhenBooted{
+// A simple triangle wave synth in stereo with panning and a simple low pass filter
+// You need to install sc3 plugins for this to work. s.doWhenBooted{
 	SynthDef.new(\default, {
 		arg dur, attack=0.01, release=1.0,